-We moved to Branson, Missouri from Denver, Colorado the summer of 2003 with our four young children.
-We immediately fell in love with the lifestyle here.
-We live in the country on 5 acres, but we are only about 10 minutes from downtown Branson so we get the best of both worlds.
-Sixteen years later our kids have all grown up, and we have added two amazing daughter-in-laws, two adorable grandkids and lots of fur babies to the mix.
+We moved to Branson, Missouri from Denver, Colorado the summer of 2003 with our four young children and immediately fell in love with the lifestyle here.
+We live in the country on 10 acres but are only about 10 minutes from downtown Branson so we get the best of both worlds.
+Seventeen years later our kids have all grown up, and we have added two amazing daughter-in-laws, two adorable grandkids and lots of fur babies to the mix.

 Goldendoodles are a cross-breed of the Golden Retriever and Poodle.
 They are ideal for many types of homes because they are adaptable and family oriented.
 The Goldendoodle puppy is usually very loyal and bonds quickly to their family.
 They do well with children and other animals.
 Golden Retrievers and Poodles are both very intelligent breeds making Goldendoodle puppies easy to train with consistency and patience.
 The Goldendoodle loves structure and once trained correctly, will be a life long best friend to the entire family.

 F1 - first generation Goldendoodle, a cross between a purebred Golden Retriever and a purebred Poodle, 50/50 cross means more “hybrid vigor” which means puppies are generally healthier than their parents, considered low to no shedding.

 F1b - Back cross Goldendoodle, generally a cross between an F1 Goldendoodle and a purebred Poodle, our F1b’s tend to be the most sought after since they are considered to be more hypoallergenic and have even less shedding than the F1 or none at all.